pallets-eco/flask-security/docs/spa.rst

         expose_headers="Authorization,Content-Type,Authentication-Token,XSRF-TOKEN",
     )

-You can then host your javascript app from an S3 bucket, with or without Cloudfront, GH-pages or from any static webserver.
+You can then host your JavaScript app from an S3 bucket, with or without Cloudfront, GH-pages or from any static webserver.

 Some background material: